top of page

 These risks not only harm employee wellbeing, they also damage council reputation, productivity and community confidence.

-Why is misconduct going unchecked in local councils?
+Why is misconduct still an issue in local councils?

 Many councils have policies, training and procedures in place to prevent and address serious misconduct such as bullying, sexual harassment, discrimination and victimisation, but these tools are often not being used effectively.